Best MTB grips 2025 – our testers' picks of the models that will improve your mountain bike's comfort and handling

 On test Graham Cottingham noted that the AMS Berm MTB grips delivered plenty of tactile trail to hand feedback.
 Graham confirmed the better suitability to smaller handed riders noting that the inside area of the grip felt quite narrow in comparison to his normal go to grips – the very similar ODI Elite Flow.

-Other stand out plus points came with the single collar design which has a built-in rubber bar end that Graham liked as it meant he could lean his bike anywhere without worrying about scratching anything.
+Other stand-out plus points were the single collar design which has a built-in rubber bar end – that Graham liked as it meant he could lean his bike anywhere without worrying about scratching anything.

-Graham marked down the AMS Berm grips as he felt they lacked the they didn't feel as tackiness of some other grips for the gloveless rider on test down to there slightly lacking although gloveless riders may prefer a tackier and they gave little in the way of damping due to their thinner profile.
+Graham marked down the AMS Berm grips as he felt they lacked the tackiness of some other grips for the gloveless rider and they gave little in the way of damping due to their thinner profile.
 However, if you have small hands, like a tapered shape, and want a very direct bar feel, the AMS Berm grips tick all the boxes.

 You can check out Graham's full review on the AMS Berm MTB grips for all the details.